NatronGitHub/Natron/Documentation/source/devel/callbacks.rst

 To retrieve the :ref:`app<App>` instance into which the callback was called, you may call the :func:`getApp()<NatronEngine.Param.getApp>` function on the parameter.

-For the param changed callback of :ref:`PyPanel<pypanel>` and :ref:`PyModalDialog<pyModalDialog>` on the other hand, Natron will define a string variable **paramName** indicating the :ref:`script-name<autoVar>` of the parameter which just had its value changed.
-The signature of the callback is then:
+For the *parameter changed callback* of :ref:`PyPanel<pypanel>` and :ref:`PyModalDialog<pyModalDialog>`, the signature of the callback function is:

     callback(paramName, app, userEdited)

+- **paramName** indicating the :ref:`script-name<autoVar>` of the parameter which just had its value changed.
+- **app** : This variable will be set so it points to the correct :ref:`application instance<App>`.
+- **userEdited** : This indicates whether or not the parameter change is due to user interaction (i.e: because the user changed the value by herself/himself) or due to another parameter changing the value of the parameter via a derivative of the :func:`setValue(value)<>` function.

 .. note::